dirk-w85/devwks-2034/README.md

 Navigate to **Cloud & Enterprise Agents > Test Settings**.
 Click on the **Add New Test** button.

+Create a Page Load test targeting URL **https://identity.pseudoco.net**:
+- Name the test “identity.pseudoco.net - User <#>”,
+- Set the interval at 1 minute,
+- Select up to 3 Cloud Agents for this test.
+- Lastly, click “**Create New Test**”.

+We’ll let it run for a few test rounds and come back to look at the data.

 ## Section Two: Introduction to Terraform